gitlabhq/gitlabhq/doc/permissions/permissions.md

 # Permissions

 Users have different abilities depending on the access level they have in a particular group or project.

-If a user is both in a project group and in the project itself, the highest permission level is used.
+If a user is both in a group's project and the project itself, the highest permission level is used.

-If a user is a GitLab administrator they receive all permissions.

 On public and internal projects the Guest role is not enforced.
 All users will be able to create issues, leave comments, and pull or download the project code.

+GitLab administrators receive all permissions.

 To add or import a user, you can follow the [project users and members documentation](../workflow/add-user/add-user.md).

 ## Project

+The following table depicts the various user permission levels in a project.

 | Action                                | Guest   | Reporter   | Developer   | Master   | Owner  |
 |---------------------------------------|---------|------------|-------------|----------|--------|